AI agent case

 Scheduled tasks

-Web search, browser automation, file operations, code execution, image generation, and cross-platform messaging.
-Enabled at install, no plugins needed.
+Web search, browser automation, file operations, code execution, image generation, and cross-platform messaging can be enabled during setup.
+Keep the Telegram toolset as small as the actual job allows.

 Bring your own model